Chapter One

 Cluster C: Geographical distance (removing yourself from a situation); emotional

-(guarding your heart)
+distance (guarding your heart)

 Cluster D: Other people (How can other people help you set and keep boundaries?);